Mill Hill, Trenton, New Jersey

-Mill Hill is a historic neighborhood located within the city of Trenton in Mercer County, New Jersey, United States.
+Mill Hill is a historic neighborhood located within the city of Trenton in Mercer County, in the U.S. state of New Jersey.
 It is considered to be part of Downtown Trenton.
 The Mill Hill Historic District was added to the National Register of Historic Places in 1977.

 History

 The name Mill Hill refers to central New Jersey's first industrial site, a mill, erected in 1679, at the southeast corner of the present Broad Street crossing of the Assunpink Creek.
 Mill Hill and its wooden mill were among the holdings of the first settler in the vicinity of Trenton, Mahlon Stacy, a Quaker who arrived in North America in 1678.
 The mill was destroyed in a flood.

 Mill Hill became famous in the late 18th century for being the site of the Second Battle of Trenton, a battle many historians consider the turning point in the American Revolutionary War.
 The battle took place on January 2, 1777, in what is now Mill Hill Park.
 Every year, this battle is re-enacted during Patriots Week in Trenton.

 Mill Hill remained relatively undeveloped during the first decades of the 19th century.
 During this time it was not yet part of the City of Trenton.
 In 1840, the entire area was incorporated as South Trenton and then into the City of Trenton in 1851.
 The name Mill Hill was applied to the area at least as early as 1821.

 Mill Hill grew rapidly during the 19th century as Trenton grew into an industrial center of some note.
 The Roebling steelworks made the wire cables used to construct most of the major bridges built in the United States, including the Golden Gate Bridge and George Washington Bridge.
 Trenton was also the principal center of the pottery and ceramic industry in the United States.
 The Mercer Street Friends Center, a Quaker meeting house at 151 Mercer Street, was completed in 1858.

 The population of Mill Hill swelled rapidly, enhanced by immigration.
 By 1920, 52% of the city's population was foreign-born.

 During the Great Depression, Trenton started to decline.
 By 1953 Roebling Steel was one of Trenton's last great manufacturers to be sold to another company and then closed.